Punktum-dk/whois-service-specification/README.md

 ### Example query using punycode

-This is a way to inquire on IDNA domains.
+This is a way to inquire on IDNA domains using punycode.

 #### Request